 Papua New Guinea’s bankruptcy laws are included in chapter 253 of the Insolvency Act of 1951 and sections 254 through 362 of the Companies Act of 1997, which covers receivership and liquidation.
 Bankruptcy and litigation searches can only be conducted in person at the National Court in Port Moresby.

 According to the World Bank’s Doing Business Report, resolving insolvency in Papua New Guinea takes an average of three years, and typically costs 23 percent of the debtor’s estate.
 The average recovery rate is 25.2 cents on the dollar.
-Globally, Papua New Guinea stands at 141 out of 189 economies for the Ease of Resolving Insolvency on the World Bank Ease of Doing Business Survey.
+Globally, Papua New Guinea stands at 141 out of 189 economies on the Ease of Resolving Insolvency.

 4. Industrial Policies

 Performance requirements/incentives are applied uniformly to both domestic and foreign investors.
-The investment incentives currently available are designed primarily to encourage the development of industries that are considered desirable for the long-term economic development of Papua New Guinea or specific underdeveloped regions within the country.
+The investment incentives currently available are designed primarily to encourage the development of industries that are considered desirable for the long-term economic development of Papua New Guinea or specific underdeveloped regions within the country and are as follows.

 - Agricultural production of any kind;